 P3: Rambling, face climbing with the occasional hummock stick leads up and right to a final short, steep, dirty crack, M5/6-ish.
 (There are a few bail options to the left on this pitch.)

-Some 4th class to the top of the cliff.
+Finish with some 4th class to the top of the cliff.

 TC and I walked north, and scrambled down the narrow gully on the right side of the wall.
 This is probably easier, quicker, and warmer than bringing a second rope and bothering with the raps.